 BHIVA guidelines on antiretroviral treatment for adults living with HIV-1 2022 (2023 interim update)

 Appendix 1 Summary of the modified GRADE system

-Appendix 2 PICO questions and search strategies
+Appendix 2 PICO questions and literature search strategies

 Appendix 3 Grade tables

 Comments received by the BHIVA Secretariat during the public consultation process and during the community consultation

 Declaration of interest

 Declaration of conflict of interest for the writing group

 View non-technical summary of the BHIVA treatment guidelines

 Webcast of Dr Laura Waters summarising ART guidelines